greyshirtguy/ProPresenter6-Shaders/README.md

 Using these is as simple as copying in the new files.
 So removing them and "going clean" is just as simple as removing (deleting) any custom shader files you copied.
 I have prefixed them all with "Dan*" so they are all listed together when you look at the folder and sort by name.

 Disclaimer: These are not supported by the makers of ProPresenter 6.
 Use at your own risk.
 Feel free to read the files in a text-editor and check for any obvious problems.
 If you decide to go back a standard "clean" install - just remove the files that you added.

+TODO: I'd like to get a bit smarter with the rotation effect and auto-scale any media that is rotated 90 or 270 degrees to that it fits the output.
+For now, you have to manually scale it down when rotating 90 or 270 degrees.